-Criteria: Academic record and financial need
+Criteria: Academic record and financial need Enrollment Requirement: 12 credits Amount: \$1,000

-Amount: \$1,000

-Remarks: Wayne College new freshmen only.
-Candidates are preferred to be graduates of Wooster High School, the Wayne County Career Center or Smithville Boys Village.
+Documents Required: UAWC Scholarship Application & FAFSA Remarks: Wayne College new freshmen only.
+Candidates are pre-ferred to be graduates of Wooster High School, the Wayne County Career Center or Smithville Boys Village.
 However, any graduate of a Wayne County high school will be considered.